sinchk/PrepWise/README.md

 ## 📖 **Project Overview**
 **PrepWise** is an intelligent, data-driven study scheduling system designed to solve the problem of inefficient academic planning.
 Unlike generic timetables, this system utilizes a **Hybrid Recommendation Engine** and **Machine Learning Regression** to generate adaptive study plans tailored to a student's learning pace, current stress levels, and exam deadlines .

-[cite_start]The system addresses core student challenges such as poor time management, lack of prioritization, and academic burnout by dynamically allocating study hours where they are most needed.
+The system addresses core student challenges such as poor time management, lack of prioritization, and academic burnout by dynamically allocating study hours where they are most needed.

 ---